4. Kaoto DataMapper

 Wrap with if

 2. Configure the if condition.
-You can drag the source field and drop it into the input field to build a condition, or alternatively type everything manually.
+You can drag the source field and drop it into the input field to start writing a condition, or alternatively type everything manually.

 Configure if condition